 either (a) configure the

 Git.AllowUnsandboxedGitBuilds = trueconfiguration setting, (b) reconfigure RStudio Package Manager to run as

 root, or (c) enable user namespace support (CentOS/RHEL 7 only).
-If you are running RStudio Package Manager in a Docker container, you will need to either (a) start the
+If you are running RStudio Package Manager in a Docker container, you will need to either (a) start the container with the

---privileged flag or (b) configure the
+--privilegedflag or (b) configure the

 Git.AllowUnsandboxedGitBuilds = trueconfiguration setting.
 Please consult the Admin Guide for more information.

 - Archived packages (packages with no current versions) are now displayed in the RStudio Package Manager UI.

 - The Setup page in the UI now includes a calendar that allows you to freeze your set of packages to a particular checkpoint.

 - Added beta support for shared storage using AWS S3.
 See the Admin Guide for more information.
 IMPORTANT: AWS S3 support is in beta.
 Please do not use S3 for production data at this time.

 RStudio Package Manager 1.0.2#

 - Git packages can now be built from subdirectories within a Git filesystem.